Glossary

 - GDAL and OGR are software packages widely used to interact with a variety of spatial data formats

-- Geography Markup Language (GML) is an xml based standardised encoding for spatial data.
+- Geography Markup Language is a standardised encoding for spatial data.

 - GeoPackage